truenas/middleware/docs/userguide/freenas_quick.rst

 |wizard3.png|

+.. |wizard3.png| image:: images/wizard3.png
+    :width: 3.8in
+    :height: 2.1in

 If the FreeNAS® system is on a network that does not contain an Active Directory, LDAP, NIS, or NT4 server, click "Next" to skip to the next screen.

 However, if the FreeNAS® system is on a network containing an Active Directory, LDAP, NIS, or NT4 server and you wish to import the users and groups from that server, select the type of directory service in the "Directory Service" drop-down menu.
 The rest of the fields in this screen will vary, depending upon which directory service is selected.
 Tables 3.1a to 3.1d summarize the available configuration options for each directory service.

-.. note:: additional configuration options are available.
+.. note:: additional configuration options are available for each directory service.
 The wizard can be used to set the initial values required to connect to that directory service.
 You can then review the other available options in :ref:`Directory Service` to determine if additional configuration is required.

 **Table 3.1a: Active Directory Options**